Leading: Issues

 Leading can be affected by a series of issues, all of which can be rectified or used to the printer's advantage.
 Negative leading applies only to digital type.
 An example of negative leading is (12/10) where 2 points are removed from the default leading.
 A negative leading could be viewed as a hindrance to readability.
 It would cause the text to be harder to read, as lines would be forced together, lessening room between lines and hindering readability.
 However, for short bursts of text a negative leading can enhance the message of the text and can create a more effective text.
 Negative leading can be affected by ascenders and descenders on certain letters.
 Letters with high ascenders and low descenders can interfere with one another between lines, if the leading is small enough to allow them to touch one another.

-Written texts with several portions that demand separate leading can lead to issue of text continuity.
+Written texts with several portions that demand separate leading can lead to issues of text continuity.
 Written texts should have a standard leading that does not deviate from page to page.
 There are instances that call for a change in leading, such as when a block quote is placed within a written text.
 The lines on the front of a page and the verso (back) should line up vertically, line for line.
 If there are several leadings contained on one page, this convention can be completely negated.
 Fonts can also affect the need for leading.
 No two fonts are exactly alike, and for that reason many have characteristics that demand a certain leading.
 Fonts that are darker require a wider leading than those that are lighter.
 As well, fonts that are serif should be leaded wider than those that are sans serif.
 Languages can decide the leading that a printer uses as well.
 Leading is an important issue to consider when printing, as it can enhance readability, but it can also affect the number of pages, as larger leadings decrease the number of lines per page.
 In this way the leading of a page can have a profound effect on the written text.